Rafael Devers: Minor leagues

 Devers made his professional debut on May 31, 2014, with the Dominican Summer League Red Sox rookie club.
 He batted 14-for-30 for a .467 batting average and slugged .800 in eight games.
-In June he continued to show his value leading the DSL Sox with a slash line of .337/.445/.538, three home runs and 21 runs batted in (RBIs), walking more times (21) than he struck out (20), while playing in all 28 of the team's games thus far and had reached base in all but one.
+In June he continued to show his value leading the DSL Sox with a slash line of .337/.445/.538, three home runs and 21 runs batted in (RBI), walking more times (21) than he struck out (20), while playing in all 28 of the team's games thus far and had reached base in all but one.
 In addition, his .983 on-base plus slugging statistic was rare for the DSL level, while his .533 slugging average in this period is the highest mark for an everyday player for the Red Sox since at least 2005, which is as far back as online statistics for the DSL go.
 On July 3, he was promoted to the Gulf Coast League Red Sox of the Rookie Class GCL.
-Devers hit .372 and slugged .564 in July 22 games for the GCL Red Sox, including seven doubles, two home runs, 31 RBIs, and a .438 on-base percentage.
-Overall, Devers finished with a .322/.404/.506 line, seven home runs, and 57 RBIs, while appearing in 70 games across two minor league levels.
-He posted 36 RBIs for the Sox, tying for third in the GCL, and also ranked among the top 10 in batting average (.312).
+Devers hit .372 and slugged .564 in July 22 games for the GCL Red Sox, including seven doubles, two home runs, 31 RBI, and a .438 on-base percentage.
+Overall, Devers finished with a .322/.404/.506 line, seven home runs, and 57 RBI, while appearing in 70 games across two minor league levels.
+He posted 36 RBI for the Sox, tying for third in the GCL, and also ranked among the top 10 in batting average (.312).
 He later contributed with a game-winning homer and three RBIs in the playoffs, as the GFL Red Sox claimed their second Championship title.
 Additionally, he was named to the 2014 GCL Postseason All-Stars team.
-He climbed from No. 13 to No. 5 in MLB.com's latest ranking of Red Sox prospects this season.
+He climbed from No. 13 to No. 5 in MLB.com's ranking of Red Sox prospects that season.

-Devers joined Low Class A Greenville Drive in 2015, where he was selected for the South Atlantic League All-Star Game.
-Soon after, MLB.com announced that Devers would be member of the World Team roster in the All-Star Futures Game.
+Devers joined the Low-A Greenville Drive in 2015, where he was selected for the South Atlantic League All-Star Game.
+Soon after, MLB.com announced that Devers would be a member of the World Team roster in the All-Star Futures Game.
 Devers was invited by the Boston Red Sox to participate on its 2016 spring training.
 He then was promoted to High-A Salem Red Sox to start the regular season.
 At the time, he was rated as the Red Sox's No. 2 prospect and No. 14 overall, according to MLB.com.

 Devers started the 2017 season with the Double-A Portland Sea Dogs, where he hit .300 with 18 home runs in 77 games.
 On July 14, Devers was promoted to the Triple-A Pawtucket Red Sox, where he hit .400 with two home runs in nine games.